 From 1926 to 1928 Tizol conducted the Symphony Orchestra.
 Also, he was entrusted with the direction of the Insular Girls Home Band in the municipality of Cayey.

 In his later years, Tizol directed the National Guard Band and various chamber ensembles.
 His children, Jose de Jesus, Gervasio, and Mateo, were excellent violinists.
 Of the three, Gervasio was recognized as the most talented (he died at a young age in Spain).
-Mateo excelled as a director and Juan Tizol is remembered as mostly remembered as a valuable member of the Duke Ellington Orchestra and a progenitor of Latin jazz.
+Mateo excelled as a director and Juan Tizol is mostly remembered as a valuable member of the Duke Ellington Orchestra and a progenitor of Latin jazz.